methadone addiction

 How to Recognize Methadone Abuse?

 Methadone comes in either tablet or even wafer form.
 There’s also liquid Methadone.
 Some addicts, however, like to turn the drug into powder and snort it to get high quickly and more intensely.
 The worst kinds of addicts inject the drug into their system.
-If you have reason to believe that someone is snorting or injecting Methadone, then that person is most likely addicted to the drug already.
+If you have reason to believe that someone is snorting or injecting the medication, it is a strong indicator that they are already struggling with a methadone addiction.
 Patients who abuse the drug will show tolerance to it, leading them to try to get an advanced prescription for the drug.
 If their doctors refuse to provide prescriptions, then they would go “doctor shopping,” and look for physicians willing to write them a prescription.

 You may also see physical signs from a person suffering from Methadone abuse.
 These signs include constipation, drowsiness, mood swings, skin rashes, and fatigue.
 New users of the drug may also experience nausea, headache, and weakness.